zomars/lab/content/posts/2021/optimize-gh-actions-with-cache/optimize-gh-actions-with-cache.md

 Recommended `actions/cache` requires you to set the `key` for the **exact** cache hit.

-Using the optional `restore-key` allows you to start with the older cache version (whenever it makes sense) and then, after updating cache with your application logic (i.e. `yarn install`), save it with the exact `key` you were looking for in the first place.
+Using the optional `restore-key` field allows you to start with the older cache version (whenever it makes sense) and then, after updating cache with your application logic (i.e. `yarn install`), save it with the exact `key` you were looking for in the first place.

-This approach works very well when storing npm package manager cache folder, _node_module_s and also for incremental production builds of GatsbyJs.
+This approach works very well when storing npm package manager cache folder, _node_modules_ and also for incremental GatsbyJS production builds.

-Please note the while `key` field takes the whole string, `restore-keys` takes a list of key **prefixes** and they are used as such during the cache matching process.
+Please note that while `key` field takes the whole string, `restore-keys` takes a list of key _prefixes_ and they are used as such during the cache matching process.
 More on [cache key matching](https://docs.github.com/en/actions/advanced-guides/caching-dependencies-to-speed-up-workflows#matching-a-cache-key).

 Last thing to note is that between multiple _partial_ matches for any given key _prefix_,